cytech/weather.multi/README.md

 The current condition description (i.e. "Breezy") is also supplied by Yahoo.
 The sunrise and sunset times are supplied thru the SunTime python library (https://github.com/SatAgro/suntime).
 To get extended forecast you may want to sign up for the Weatherbit.io api and enable it.
 This will override the Yahoo forecast.

-If you are running both the WeatherUnderground and AmbientWeather providers, only one can be enabled at a time.
-Add location search will only work for the enabled provider.
-To add locations for both providers, enable the one you want the location for then add location.
-Then enable the other and add location.
+The Ambient location search only allows return of your registered Ambient weather stations.
+The API currently does not allow access to other Ambient users station data.

 ********************************